preciousrosekuss/rsna-lsdc/README.md

-# RSNA - Lumbar Spine Degenerative Classification
+# Radiological Society of North America (RSNA) - Lumbar Spine Degenerative Classification (LSDC)
 This GitHub project aims to develop models for detecting and classifying degenerative spine conditions using lumbar spine MRI images, simulating the diagnostic performance of radiologists.

 ## Overview